TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 *Figure 4: OUT+ (blue) OUT- (red) Vout (Green)*

-The figure above shows the voltage from the OUT+ pin and the output voltage from the differential amplifier.
-The output voltage as expected is 1 V peak at 1 kHz.
-The OUT+ voltage and the output voltage are also in phase.
-The example values were used to illustrate how the differential amplifier will work as in every case the OUT + and OUT - voltages will be the same amplitude but opposite sign, therefore the differential amplifier acts like a summing amplifier.
+The figure above shows the voltage from the OUT+ pin and OUT- pin along with the output voltage from the differential amplifier.
+The output voltage as expected is 140 mV peak at 1 kHz.
+The OUT+ voltage and the output voltage are also in phase while the OUT- voltage is 180 degrees out of phase with Vout and OUT+ as expected.
+Typical input voltage values were used to illustrate how the differential amplifier will work as in every case the OUT + and OUT - voltages will be the same amplitude but opposite sign, therefore the differential amplifier acts like a summing amplifier.

 # Bill of Materials